salik03/biy-website/docs/day3/translate-your-site.md

 ---
 sidebar_position: 2
 ---
-# Break and Quiz 2 (CRUD Operations)
+# Break and Quiz 3 (Flutter Basics)

+7:30 pm - 7:45 pm

-- Short break for participants to refresh
+- Break: A short break for participants to refresh and recharge.
-- A 10-minute quiz on CRUD operations and data modeling in FastAPI
+- Quiz 3 (Flutter Basics): A 10-minute quiz to test participants' understanding of initializing Flutter projects and basic file structure.